Driving lesson videos are one of the best ways to learn when you aren’t on a driving lesson.

 - Watch pupils taking mock driving tests

-All of these driving lesson videos are filmed in Birmingham by me.
-Visit my YouTube channel to see them all.
+All of these driving lesson videos were filmed in Birmingham by me.

 I’ve filmed many driving lessons with pupils over the years.
 Here are some of them:

-- Charlie visit Birmingham to film a show me tell me video and a mock driving test
+- Charlie visited Birmingham to film a show-me-tell-me video and a mock driving test

 - Emma had never driven before and started from the beginning

 - Ella had taken some lessons and started with some experience